Week Ford, Badger’s Holt and Stone Park Tor

 Lake Viaduct, Great Nodden and Sourton Tor

-We started out with a good weather forecast, the winds from the east mean that clearer weather will be found on the western side of Dartmoor.
-Now its not often that this happens, mainly in the winter, but we were going to take advantage of it.
-The plan was to head for the Willsworthy ranges…
+We started out on Walk number 20 of Round 2 with a good weather forecast, the winds from the east mean that clearer weather will be found on the western side of Dartmoor, meaning we should be good for squares D4, E4 and E5.
+Now its not often that this happens, mainly in the winter,…

 Gutter Tor, Ditsworthy Warren and Eylesbarrow